 We uphold four key principles, including that the Living Wage Movement is:

-1. non-party political
+- non-party political

-2. built locally through local relationships and local issues
+- built locally through local relationships and local issues

-3. independent of government in terms of funding and association
+- independent of government in terms of funding and association

-4. comprised of three streams of the membership: secular/community, union, faith-based groups.
+- comprised of three streams of the membership: secular/community, union, faith-based groups.

-This is a trade mark and cannot be used unless a licence has been signed committing the business to paying no less than the Living Wage to directly employed and contracted workers, delivering services on a regular and ongoing basis.
+This is a trademark and cannot be used unless a licence has been signed committing the business to pay no less than the Living Wage to directly employed and contracted workers, delivering services on a regular and ongoing basis.

 You can get involved with the Living Wage Movement by: